Touring Italy's Vineyards

-Since antiquity, the Italians have woven the finer things into the fabric of everyday life: exquisite art, sumptuous food and a seemingly endless supply of wine.
+Since antiquity, Italians have woven the finer things into the fabric of everyday life: exquisite art, sumptuous food and a seemingly endless supply of wine.
 Until recently, travelers have reveled only in the taste of the wines while the magnificent wineries of Italy remained elusive to all but a lucky few.

 Italian Wine Regions

-Due to its temperate year-round climate, Italy claims twenty major wine-growing regions, including the islands of Sicily and Sardinia and over 2000 indigenous grape varietals.
+Due to its temperate climate, Italy claims twenty major wine-growing regions, including the islands of Sicily and Sardinia and over 2000 indigenous grape varieties.
 Wherever you park your bags in Italy, there's a winery nearby providing a scenic backdrop of rolling hills and endless rows of grapes beckoning you to visit for at least a day.
 Selected wineries offer accommodations, and we're talking medieval castles, complete with state-of-the-art conveniences and five-star dining!

 How to Visit an Italian Winery

-There are four ways to visit the wineries:
+There are four ways to visit wineries

 - Day trips